JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 fig
 ```

-We have two minima in the potential landscape, such that the system under the drift will dissipate to these corresponding atractors at close to $(-1.0, 0.0)$ and $(1.0, 0.0)$.
-We compute two ellepses around these minima:
+We have two minima in the potential landscape, such that the system under the drift will dissipate to these corresponding attractors at close to $(-1.0, 0.0)$ and $(1.0, 0.0)$.
+We compute two ellipses around these minima:

 ```@example
 point_a = (-1.0, 0.0)